 IPMA-HR's Response to COVID-19

 Know which candidates will be successful on the job before you hire them.
-Our entry-level corrections tests assess the knowledge, skills, abilities and personal characteristics (KSAPs) necessary for success as a new correctional officer.
+Our entry-level corrections tests assess the knowledge, skills, abilities and other characteristics (KSAOs) necessary for success as a new correctional officer.
 No prior training or experience is assumed of candidates taking any of our entry-level corrections tests.

 Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about a candidate’s ability in a specific area, such as their written communication skills.

-CORRECTIONAL OFFICER REPORT COMPLETION EXERCISE (CO-RCE) (VID) You can assess your candidates’ observational, listening, and written communication skills with this video-based simulation exercise.
+CORRECTIONAL OFFICER REPORT COMPLETION EXERCISE (CO-RCE) (VID) Assess candidates’ observational, listening, and written communication skills with this video-based simulation exercise.
 Instructions and a 30-minute timer are embedded in the video to make administration easy.

 Determining who will be promoted into the position of first-line supervisor of your corrections facility is a critical decision.
 First-line supervisors are not only responsible for daily operations and the supervision of subordinates, but in an emergency situation, they’re leading the response.
 You need someone with the integrity, communication skills and leadership qualities to maintain everyone’s safety in a hostile environment.

 IPMA-HR’s First-line Supervisor Test provides you with the information you need to help ensure only the most highly qualified candidates with the greatest leadership potential are promoted in your agency.